Shin Splints (Medial Tibial Stress Syndrome)

 Of the possible ailments listed above, the most common factor thought to cause MTSS is excessive pronation (flattening of the foot).

 Although this movement is normal within the gait cycle, an excess of pronation may eventually lead to MTSS in some individuals.
-This faulty movement pattern can be influenced by a problem distant from the foot itself, such as weakness in one’s core/hip musculature, or from more localized sources such as an anatomical flat foot, muscular weakness within the foot or improper arch support/footwear.
+Weakness in one’s core/hip musculature, or from more localized sources such as an anatomical flat foot, muscular weakness within the foot or improper arch support/footwear can influence faulty movement patterns.

 Effective rehabilitation must first start with a detailed assessment in order to determine each individual’s specific problems.